aishani-panchal/Wids-Renewable-Energy-Mapping/README.md

 1. Study Area
-   Region: Khandesh Corridor, Maharashtra, India
+   Region: Khandesh Corridor, Maharashtra, India this includes 3 districs (Jalgaon, Dhule, Nandurbar)
    Coordinates: [74.0, 20.5, 75.5, 21.5]
-2. Data used
+2. Data used:I used a combination of satellite and climate products:
    Sentinel-2: Optical imagery (cloud-masked)
-   SRTM DEM: Terrain and slope
+   Cloud Score Plus to remove cloudy pixels more effectively SRTM Digital Elevation Model to derive terrain features like slope and aspect ERA5-Land to estimateincoming solar radiation (used as a proxy for GHI) ESA WorldCover 2020 to understand land-use and land-cover patterns

-   ERA5-Land: Wind speed and solar radiation
+3. Time: All data were collected for the period January 2023 to January 2024.
-3. Features created
+4. Features created
-   Instead of relying only on raw imagery, several meaningful features are derived: Spectral bands (B2, B3, B4, B8),NDVI (vegetation indicator), Slope (from elevation), Wind speed, Global Horizontal Irradiance (GHI)
+  I created a set of features that are more meaningful for solar-site assessment Sentinel-2 bands: B2, B3, B4, B8, NDVI, which helps indicate vegetation cover, Slope and     Aspect from elevation data
-4. Method I used: Training samples created using polygons Random Forest classifier used for suitability mapping Solar zones are limited to low-slope areas
+6. Method I used: Training samples created using polygons Random Forest classifier used for suitability mapping Solar zones are limited to low-slope areas
    Wind zones are restricted to higher wind speeds to remove unrealistic problems
-5. Final output
+7. Final output
    The result is an interactive map showing:
      Base satellite imagery
      Potential solar zones (orange)
      Potential wind zones (blue)
-7. Limitations
+8. Limitations
    No external ground-truth dataset is used
    Accuracy assessment is internal